-Though the main input/output connection options mostly stay intact, the configuration protocol and hardware connections can be changed, sometimes drastically.
+NOTE: Though the main input/output connection options mostly stay intact, the configuration protocol and hardware connections can be changed, sometimes drastically.

 Please don't rush to make some kind of complex PCBs, modules for yourself (and especially proposing them to the community).

 Besides, the HCSCI architecture is specially designed the way when anyone can simply buy ready-to-use, cheap modules and breakout boards listed on this website and in the "Components" page, connect them as described on our pages, that's all.